zakiah91/HomeCarOwnership/README.md

 2. After you can start to test it using Swagger UI. <br/>
 In general there are 4 REST API created. they are: <br/>
 a) <i>/HomeCarOwnership/profile </i>: return user's profile in JSON when given a user id.
 If it encounter error during the checking of the POST data, it will return ERR <br/>
 b) <i>/HomeCarOwnership/registerOwner </i>: add owner's details to the Owner table and House table.
-If it encounter error during the checking of the POST data, it will return ERR <br/>
+If it encounter error during the checking of the POST data, it will return ERR.
+Else, it will return OK <br/>
 c) <i>/HomeCarOwnership/registerCars </i> : add car details to the Car table based on the given owner's id and house id.
-If it encounter error during the checking of the POST data, it will return ERR <br/>
+If it encounter error during the checking of the POST data, it will return ERR.Else, it will return OK <br/>
 d) <i>/HomeCarOwnership </i>: A test just to know server has run <br/>

 ## How to test using Swagger UI